Infixo/WWR-UITweaks/README.md

-# WWR-TestMod
+# Worldwide Rush Infixo's UI Tweaks
-Worlwide Rush test mod
+Worlwide Rush mod that adds some UI enhancements to the game.